jbayer01/MixedMessagesGroup/ProjectPlan.md

 #Mixed Messages Project Plan
 ## A group project from the Full-Stack Path in Codecademy

-This is a draft document that will be updated as decisions are made concerning this project.
+This is a living document that will be updated as decisions are made concerning this project.

 ## Team Members
 * Project Founder - Jeff Bayer
 * Phil Burney-Cumming - Create the message JS

-Another change

 ## Class Project Objectives
 * Build a message generator program using JavaScript